 A BBC-Trained Interpreter Who Witnessed the Iran-Iraq War

 Her name is Banafsheh Keynoush and she grew up in west London.
 So far, she has interpreted for four Iranian presidents.
 Moreover, she lived in Tehran during the Iran-Iraq war, frequently witnessing air raids.

 As there were no interpreting schools in Iran, she got a BA and MA in English and self-trained in interpreting.
 She used to listen to BBC radio every evening to practice translating the broadcast simultaneously.
 In 2017, she interpreted for Iran’s current president, Hassan Rouhani, in New York.
 What she has to say about him, you wonder?
 Apparently, he’s a very calm, even-headed person.
-And he payed more attention to Keynoush’s interpreting work than other presidents, which made her more self-aware.
+And he paid more attention to Keynoush’s interpreting work than other presidents, which made her more self-aware.
 Read more here.

 When Famous Interpreters Refuse to Speak

 Sometimes, interpreters refuse to speak of what they have witnessed.
 Such is the case of Magdalena Fitas-Dukaczewska.
-Ms. Fitas-Dukaczewska was the interpreter during a meeting between Donald Tusk and Vladimir Putin.
+Ms Fitas-Dukaczewska was the interpreter during a meeting between Donald Tusk and Vladimir Putin.
 After Poland’s defence minister accused Vladimir Putin of involvement in the 2010 plane crash which killed the Polish president, the interpreter was asked to testify about what she heard during the meeting.
-However, Ms. Fitas-Dukaczewska refuses to speak about it as it would destroy her credibility.
+However, Ms Fitas-Dukaczewska refuses to speak about it as it would destroy her credibility.
 Considering that confidentiality is one of the guarantees of interpreting work, it’s understandable.
-Read more in the article Interpreters make really louse spies, by DW, here.
+Read more in the article Interpreters make really lousy spies, by DW, here.